 Dr. Robert R. Bowie

-Q: In 1953 the uprising in East Germany and what has come to light since 1989 [that]… it was not just in East Berlin but across all of East Germany in hundreds of towns and [on]…a massive scale—was that something that was known to you and to the Eisenhower administration at the time, this massive scale of the uprising, and, does that matter, or not?
-Was that a transformative moment, in terms of understanding either Germany?
+Q: In 1953 the uprising in East Germany and what has come to light since 1989 was that it was not just in East Berlin but across all of East Germany, in hundreds of towns and on a massive scale.
+Was that something that was known to you and to the Eisenhower administration at the time?
+Was that a transformative moment in terms of understanding either Germany?